davidb2/davidb2.github.io-old/_reviews/books.md

-        an attempt to criticize and invoke skepticism on the concept of prisons. the work draws upon parallels of other hieracrchical systems (such as human slavery and gender inequality) to show similarities in both the flaws of such systems and how the early stages of each of the justice movements (abolitionist and women's rights movements, resp.) were treated by the people during the respective eras.
+        an attempt to criticize and invoke skepticism on the concept of prisons. the work draws upon parallels of other hieracrchical systems (such as human slavery and gender inequality) to show similarities in both the flaws of such systems and how the early stages of each of their justice movements (abolitionist and women's rights movements, resp.) were treated by the people during the respective eras.
         Davis shows how prison <i>abolition</i> differs from prison <i>reform</i>
-        and deals with other common criticism.
+        and deals with other common criticisms.
         short book. [politics]
       </td>
     </tr>